 Brake Service And Repairs

-We only use the highest quality new and remanufactured brake parts.
-The replaced parts and repairs are guaranteed for 12 month’s or 20,000 km’s nationwide.
+We only use the highest quality, new and remanufactured brake parts.
+The replaced parts and repairs are also guaranteed for 12 months or 20,000km nationwide.

 To book in on-line simply CLICK HERE

-Here are the some of the brake services we cover for your car, van, bus, truck or caravan.
+Here are the some of the brake services we offer for your car, van, bus, truck or caravan.

-- Front and Rear Reline – Worn components are replaced with parts that match or exceed original Manufactures specifications or when an up grade or change in driving conditions demands a different performance standard
+- Front and Rear Reline – Worn components are replaced with parts that match or exceed original manufacturer’s specifications, or when an upgrade or change in driving conditions demands a different performance standard.

-- Disc Grinding - To match Original Manufactures Specifications for smooth operation and optimum life
+- Disc Grinding - To match original manufacturer’s specifications for smooth operation and optimum life.

 The assurance of knowing is priceless

-- Wheel cylinder replacement and service – Even for rare components, ABS have the skill and access to stocks Australia wide to either replace or refurbish parts
+- Wheel cylinder replacement and service – Even for rare components, ABS Auto has the skill and access to stocks across Australia, either to replace or refurbish parts.

-- Hydraulic Service – Brake systems rely on effective Hydraulic parts and fluid to make a car stop as it should.
-From the booster to the pedal ABS can ensure all components run smoothly and safely
+- Hydraulic Service – Brake systems rely on effective hydraulic parts and fluid to make a car stop as it should.
+From the booster to the pedal, we can ensure all components run smoothly and safely.

-- Disc Rotors – Rotors are the heart and sole of the modern cars braking system.
-Rotors do wear and must remain within Manufactures thickness tolerances for safe and efficient performance.
-Upgrade Rotors are available for heavy towing and performance driving
+- Disc Rotors – Rotors are the heart of the modern car’s braking system.
+Rotors do wear and must remain within manufacturer’s thickness tolerances for safe and efficient performance.
+Upgraded rotors are available for heavy towing and performance driving.

 Please also check out our brake diagnosis information in the safety section by clicking here.